 A synthetic antioxidant similar to coenzyme Q10.
-Idebenone got a lot of press as the best antioxidant going when Allergan launched their Prevage product.
-The study that showed idebenone has the antioxidant muscle to surpass others involved only 30 subjects, and compared idebenone to vitamins C and E, alpha lipoic acid, coenzyme Q10, and kinetin.
-The study did not, however, compare the effects of idebenone to many of the hundreds of other potent antioxidants that commonly appear in other skin-care products, nor did it compare the effects of idebenone with the effects of a combination of antioxidants.
+Research for idebenone has not compared its effects to many of the hundreds of other potent antioxidants that commonly appear in other skincare products, nor did it compare the effects of idebenone with the effects of a combination of antioxidants.
 Perhaps a cocktail of antioxidants would far surpass idebenone—we don’t know.
-Interestingly, a study comparing the protective effect of idebenone on sun-exposed skin found it ineffective compared to topical application of vitamins C and E with ferulic acid, but this study was conducted in part by Dr. Sheldon Pinnell, whose Skinceuticals line sells an antioxidant serum with those very ingredients (Source: The Journal of Investigative Dermatology, May 2006, pages 1185–1187).
+(Source: The Journal of Investigative Dermatology, May 2006, pages 1185–1187).
 Other published studies compared the red grape antioxidant compound reseveratrol and L-ergothioneine to idebenone and found both superior to idebenone (Sources: Journal of Cosmetic Dermatology

 , March 2008, pages 2-7 and September 2007, pages 183-188).